treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

         yield n**2
 ```

-This generator function is equivalent to the class we made above.
-It works essentially the same way.
+This generator function is equivalent to the class we made above and it works essentially the same way.

-That `yield` statement probably seem magical, but it is very powerful: `yield` allows us to put our generator on pause between calls from the `next` function.
+That `yield` statement probably seem magical, but it is very powerful: `yield` allows us to put our generator function on pause between calls from the `next` function.
 The `yield` statement is the thing that separates generator functions from regular functions.

 Another way we could implement this same iterator is with a generator expression.